Michelk-byte/HospiApp/README.md

 # HospiApp

-Hospiapp is an appointment booking platform for doctors and labs.
-Users can sign up and login using their credentials and reserve a date for a consultation with a doctor based on the doctor's availibility day and hour.
+Hospiapp is a checkup and labtest appointment booking platform.
+Users can sign up and login using their credentials and reserve a date for a consultation with a doctor based on the doctor's availibility day and hour, as well as schedule a lab test at specific location, date and time.

 The frontend is implemented using React-Native framework.